cdutboy928/notes/git/git.md

 #### Synopsis

 #### Description
-List commit that are reachable by following the `parent` links from the given commit(s), but exclude commits that are reachable from the one(s) given with a `^` in front of them.
+List commits that are reachable by following the `parent` links from the given commit(s), but exclude commits that are reachable from the one(s) given with a `^` in front of them.
 The output is given in reverse chronological order by default.
 You can think of this as a set operation.
-Commits given on the command lien form a set of commits that are reachable from any of them, and then commits reachable from any of the ones given with `^` in front are subtracted from that set.
+Commits given on the command line form a set of commits that are reachable from any of them, and then commits reachable from any of the ones given with `^` in front are subtracted from that set.
 The remaining commits are what comes out in the command's output.
 Various other options and paths parameters can be used to further limit the result.
 Thus, the following command:

         $ git rev-list foo bar ^baz